andrewpillar/pfetch/readme.md

 ## Installation

 You can install pfetch using curl.
-The polyfill version of pfetch uses the [fetch](https://github.com/github/fetch), and [promise](https://github.com/taylorhakes/promise-polyfill) polyfillys for backwards compatability, whereas the lite version doesn't.
+The polyfill version of pfetch uses the [fetch](https://github.com/github/fetch), and [promise](https://github.com/taylorhakes/promise-polyfill) polyfills for backwards compatability, whereas the lite version doesn't.

 **Polyfill:**